 NACFOR conducted a mapping exercise to identify broad level development opportunities in the Summit Lake chart area.
 Mapping was followed by a ground level assessment in the summer of 2013 to look at cutting permit and block level opportunities.
 Seven small cut blocks ranging in size from four to nine hectares were proposed for the area between the Summit Lake Forest Service Road highway access and the Bird Creek drainage.
-In addition, 2.7 km of proposed temporary road will be built to access the cut blocks.
-These roads will be rehabilitated and reforested once harvesting is completed.
+In addition, 2.7 km of temporary road was proposed to access the cut blocks.

-The proposed silviculture system for all blocks is Clearcut with Wildlife Tree Retention Areas (WTRA) plus 15-35 stems per hectare of single tree retention.
+The silviculture system for all blocks is Clearcut with Wildlife Tree Retention Areas (WTRA) plus 5-35 stems per hectare of single tree retention.
 WTRAs are designated retention areas within the cut block.
 Generally, WTRAs are located in areas with high value attributes such as wildlife habitat, riparian areas, streams and gullies.
-In addition to WTRA's, single trees or groups of trees will be retained across the cut blocks.
+In addition to WTRA's, single trees or groups of trees were retained across cut blocks.
 Single and group tree retention provides in-block wildlife habitat, biological diversity in the next crop of trees and a source of woody debris over time.
+In-block retention of deciduous trees was increased in the lower elevation cut blocks to protect important habitat features for western toads.
 Retaining trees in the cut block also effectively mitigates the visual impacts of forest harvesting.

-In addition to WTRAs, micro-reserves have been identified in the lower cut blocks to protect important terrestrial habitat features for western toads.
+In addition to WTRAs, micro-reserves were established in the lower cut blocks to protect important terrestrial habitat features for western toads.
 The habitat features are used by adult western toads during the day as 'day roost' sites and overwintering sites (hibernacula).